krzysu/blog.myviews.pl/pages/posts/en/2018-02-management/management.md

 In many IT organizations a technology department is responsible only for executive part of projects.
 Responsibilities are very clearly split.
 Product department plans and prepares specification, then delivers it together with designs to engineers.

 I would argue that's very bad for their business.
 It leads to poor quality of final product and little motivated workers.
-Programmers in such hierarchical structures are **labor force of XXI centaury**.
+Programmers in such hierarchical structures are **labor force of XXI century**.
 They will implement anything that you throw on them.
 If it makes sense or not, as no one ever expected any feedback from them.

 > Manager: Could you delete our production database?
 It takes too much space on our hard drives.
 Demotivated engineer: Wait, what did you say?
 Oh, whatever... done!